Construction Solutions LLC

 Texas DOT/ Motor Carriers Division and the US DOT have enforced strict rules on commercial vehicles and we must follow these or be liable of very expensive penalties.
 We have a certain number of hours our CDL drivers are eligible to work in a day and week and working over this can cost us several hundred and thousands of dollars in fees and penalties.
 We do what we can to maximize the hours allotted to us and schedule our jobs to be able to do so, whether in town or out of town.
 Sometimes jobs will have to be moved to adjust to the hours if needed.

-DOT officers have been cracking down on commercial vehicles and this can also cause huge delays of several hours in any given day to do the safety inspections they conduct roadside.
-Please know that we do our best to make sure our trucks are safe to drive on the road and are constantly maintaining them and currently have 2 full time mechanics to make sure our trucks are in good working order.
+DOT officers have been cracking down on commercial vehicles and this can also cause huge delays of several hours on any given day to do the safety inspections they conduct roadside.
+Please know that we do our best to make sure our trucks are safe to drive on the road and are constantly maintaining them and currently have 2 full-time mechanics to make sure our trucks are in good working order.

 HOA Rules and Regulations/ Neighbors:

 During the busy season there always tend to be a shortage of sand and cement.
-We purchase all the concrete sand locally from Collier Materials and Cement locally from Texas Lehigh Cement in Buda.
-All materials are delivered via a third party transport carrier.
+We purchase all the concrete sand locally from Collier Materials in Llano and Cement locally from Texas Lehigh Cement in Buda.
+All materials are not produced by Texan Gunite and are delivered via a third-party transport carrier.

 Holy Saturday and Easter Sunday (Easter Weekend)